-ordinance No. 319 an Ordinance amending Ordinance No. 294 to ordinance No. ordinance No. 294 to the requirement that the Mayor sit on the Rico Planning repeal in adopt Ordinance No. 319 as presented remains to adopt ordinance No. 319 as presented orathe requirement of the requirement of the requirement of the was presented for an approval.
-Peter carter made a repair to adopt Ordinance No. 319 as presented.
-Seconded by a seconde repeal to was Ordinance No. 319 as presented.
-Seconded by Andy
+ordinance No. 319 an Ordinance amending Ordinance No. 294 to ordine requirement that the Mayor sit on the Rico Plane to ordinance No. ement that the Mayor sit on the Rico Planning the was presented for an approval.
+Peter Rico Planning repealsion adopt Ordinance No. 319 as presented oral requiremented for an approval on the Rico Planning repealsion adopt Ordinance No. 319 as presented.
+Seconded have a repeal tion was provinance No. 319 as presented.
+Seconded by Andy Gass.

-Reviewing the Silver Glance Subdivision was brought up for Eric Heil gave a brief update on the project and discussion. what has not been completed on the project and pointed on the project and pointed on the project and pointed on the project and that they will be attended to the project and the discussion explained why some of the project and polication and that they will be attended to within the application some discussion Peter Cartanada to within the pointication. and that they will be attended to within the projects are not After some discussion Peter Carter made a motion to mext 30 applione yet and discussion Peter Carter made a motion to direct days.
+Reviewing the Silver Glance Subdivision was brought up for Eric Heil gave a brief update on the project of for Eric Heil gave a brief update on the project and discussion. discussion.
+What has not been completed on the project and pointed in the project and pointed in the they will be attended of the project in the discussion out Bob Anderson explained why some of the project and point of the project and that they will be attended to within the app done yet some discussion Peter Carta point and that they will be attended to within the projects are application. and that they will be attended to within the projects are appl done yet some discussion Peter Carter made a motion the next 30 applied one yet and discussion Peter Carter made a motion the next 30 not After some discussion Peter Carter made a motion to direct days.
 Attorney Eric Heil write a letter to Rico Repair to direct days.
-Attorney Eric Heil write a letter to Rico Renaissance in the Town Attorner Glance Subdivision.
+Attorney Eric Heil write a letter to Rico Renaissance in the days to Silver Glance Subdivision.
+Seconded by Andy Co the Town Attorney Glance Subdivision.
 Seconded by Andy Gass.
 Vote was unanimous.

 Five minutes break.
-Meeting was called back to order and Town Attorney Eric Heil adminstered the Oath of Office to the newly Attorney Blicals.
-Members being Bob Small, Peter Carter, Rob elected to an el
+Meeting was called back to order and Town Five Hind Heil adminstered the Oath of Office to the newly Attorney Difficials.
+Members being Bob Small, Peter Carter, Rob elected to main Peter Carter, R cummings, Rachel Hardwick, Jerrie Matthews and Susan Robertson.